PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 done
 ```

-After executing the above, I switched back to our open netcat process to confirm the success of the attack and was happy to find a Windows shell prompt.
+I switched back to our open netcat process to confirm the success of the attack and was happy to find a Windows shell prompt.

 ```bash
 root@kali:~# nc -lvnp 443